1. Your booking

 2.6.1 The Register Office reserve the right to cancel your ceremony if your total fees have not been paid within the timescale prior to the ceremony date or if legal preliminaries have not been completed.

-2.7 Payments can be made by credit/debit card or cash in person at the Register Office.
-Alternatively, payments can be made by credit/debit card by telephone.
+2.7 Payments can be made by credit / debit card by phone, or at the Register Office by appointment.

 3. Cancellations, postponements and refunds